How anesthesia circle breathing systems work explained simply

 Basic respiratory cycle in the circle system

-Now we finally have a complete circle system and an happy patient.
-Let us briefly recall how the circle system deals with one patient breath ( i.e. one inspiration and one expiration) in a spontaneously breathing patient (please note that now I am now describing spontaneous respiration.
-I will discuss positive pressure pressure ventilation later).
-We start with the image below, where we are adding fresh gas flow ( yellow arrows; which contains oxygen and anaesthetic vapor) into the circle system.
-When the patient starts to inspire, the expiratory one way valve closes and the inspiratory one way valve opens, making the patient inspire from the inspiratory tubing.
-The inspiratory gases consists of the fresh gas flow ( yellow arrows) plus the gases from the reservoir bag (green arrows), which because it has gone through the absorber, is CO2 free.
-During inspiration, the pressure inside the circle system is low and therefore the pressure limiting outflow valve ( valve with blue knob in diagram) remains closed.
+Now we finally have a complete circle system and a happy patient.
+Let us briefly recall how the circle system deals with one patient breath ( i.e. one inspiration and one expiration) in a spontaneously breathing patient (please note that I am now describing spontaneous respiration.
+I will discuss positive pressure ventilation later).
+We start with the image below, where we are adding fresh gas flow ( yellow arrows; which contain oxygen and anaesthetic vapour) into the circle system.
+When the patient starts to inspire, the expiratory one-way valve closes and the inspiratory one-way valve opens, making the patient inspire from the inspiratory tubing.
+The inspiratory gases consist of the fresh gas flow ( yellow arrows) plus the gases from the reservoir bag (green arrows), which because it has gone through the absorber, is CO2 free.
+During inspiration, the pressure inside the circle system is low and therefore the pressure limiting outflow valve ( valve with blue knob in the diagram) remains closed.

 insp_summary